Language

 Annual Gross Needed $0.00

-Set your billable hours percentage to account for time spent on admin, marketing, and non-client work (typically 65-75%)
+Set your billable hours percentage to account for admin, marketing, and non-client work (typically 65-75%)

 Include all business expenses like software subscriptions, insurance, office space, and equipment

-Don't forget to account for vacation and sick days — freelancers don't get paid time off
+Don't forget to count vacation and sick days — freelancers don't get paid time off

-Use the Premium preset as a starting point if you want to charge higher rates with fewer work hours
+Use the Premium preset as a starting point for higher rates with fewer work hours

 Want to learn more?
 Read documentation →